Skip to main content

 A wall calendar covered in red X marks showing an unbroken 40-day streak

-6. Accountability Partner or Group Check-Ins
+6. A Human Partner or Group Check-Ins

 The weakness is dependency.
 If your partner ghosts you, your system collapses.
 And most groups lose steam around week three.
 A good accountability group has a leader, clear rules, and consequences for no-shows.
 Without those, it becomes a feelings circle.

-7. AI Accountability Systems with Real Stakes
+7. AI Accountability Systems With Real Money on the Line

 This is the newest category and it solves the biggest flaw in every other method: nothing bad happens when you skip.
 An AI accountability system calls you each day, asks if you did the thing, and charges you real money when the answer is no.